alidanapour/chip8_emulator/Product_Document.md

         A	0	B	F  ------>		Z	X	C	V <br>
     - Sound/Delay timer: The `CHIP8` object already contains `delayTimer` and `soundTimer`.
 We will add sound (played when the sound timer reaches 0) in this release and calibrate the delay timer with our emulator's frame rate.

 - Visualizer: While a Chip 8 program is executing, the program will show all current values being stored in memory and in each register.
 The current running instruction is highlighted.
 User can also stop the program, and continue running the program.
-User can click the `Description and How To Play` button for more details on any program in the drop-down menu.
 - Game 1 Complete: Polish the interface and perform rigorous testing to ensure no unexpected bug exist.
 - Game 2 Prototype: `Jumpy Rabbit` : A game inspired by Google's *T-Rex Run*.
-We are planning to replace the T-Rex with a rabbit, hence the name *Jumpy Rabbit*!
+We replaced the T-Rex with a rabbit.
+The premise of Jumpy Rabbit is simple, avoid all obstacles and get the highest score!
+    - Actors:
-    - User case: **TO DO**
+        - User
+        - Input/Output interface (may be used on alternative emulator)
+        - Chip-8 Emulator (may be used on alternative emulator)
+    - Preconditions:
+        - User has loaded the game onto a compatible chip-8 emulator and set the emulator speed to 30-40 cycles per second.
+    - Normal Flow:
+        1. The user will set the emulator speed to 30-40 cycles per second.
+        2. The user will load Jumpy Rabbit onto a compatible chip-8 emulator
+        3. The system will proceed to execute Jumpy Rabbit code
+        4. The system will display game information (score)
+        5. The game will initialize
+        6. Throughout the duration of the game, the user will provide directional and fire inputs using their keyboard
+        7. Throughout the duration of the game, the system will show updated game state in real time
+        8. Throughout the duration of the game, the system will provide automatic movement for the obstacle.
+        9. *TBD*
+    - Known bugs to be fixed in the next release:
+        - Some artifacts may appear when jumping (very rare)
+        - Game ends prematurely due to said artifacts
+        - Score count is incorrect after first point (wrapping issue, will be fixed when enemies properly implemented)
+        - Game ends with a blank screen when you lose

 **Release 3**

 - Emulator: Perform more rigorous automated testings.

 - Visualizer: User can step forward or step backward one instruction at a time.
+User can click the `Description and How To Play` button for more details on any program in the drop-down menu.

-- Game 2 Complete: Polish the interface and perform rigorous testing to ensure no unexpected bug exist.
+- Game 2 Complete:
+    - Fix existing bugs
+    - Randomized enemies appearing based on difficulty level selected
+    - Visual improvements (Animation, etc).
+    - Game over/Play again screen

 - Chip8 Tool: `Sprite Editor` provide a visual interface to create sprites.
 Chip8 developers can turn pixels on/off in the editor and it will produce the corresponding hexcode for that sprites, thus making it easier to create sprites by letting developer visualize them.